 - Online courses:

 - Only one online course counts towards the minimum credit load needed for your status, for both F-1 and J-1 students.

-- During your last semester, you can not take one online course as your only course because this does not fulfill the immigration requirement to be considered physically present on campus.
+- During your last semester, before graduation, you can not take one online course as your only course because this does not fulfill the immigration requirement to be considered physically present on campus.
 You must take a lecture-based course in addition.

 - Summer registration:

 - Not required for immigration purposes unless 1) you are a new F-1 student coming for the Summer term, 2) a former student returning to NDSU during the summer after a temporary leave of absence, or 3) if you are graduating in August.
 If you find yourself in one of these categories who are required to register during summer, you must register for a minimum of 6 credits.
 Please check with your international student advisor if you have any doubts about whether or not you should register for summer.

-- Credits F-1 students are enrolled in for Curricular Practical Training (CPT) credits may count towards the minimum credit load required.
+- Credits F-1 students are enrolled in for Curricular Practical Training (CPT) may count towards the minimum credit load required.
 However, a student may not do only CPT during their final semester because this does not meet the immigration requirement for your physical presence on campus.
-More information on CPT can be found here: www.ndsu.edu/international/employment.
+More information on CPT can be found here.